 Welcome to the Entrepreneurial Leadership Institute Application Homepage!
-The 2020 ELI application will be available on December 1st.
-You can download the checklist below in order to prepare for the application.
-The 2020 ELI camp will take place on July 20-24, 2020 at The Center for Rural Development in Somerset, KY.
+The application is not currently available.
+The application will be available on January 1, 2021.
+ELI will take place on July 26-30, 2021 at The Center for Rural Development in Somerset, KY.

 The 2019 winning team for the ELI Business Concept Competition was “Team Econition.”
 Members of Team Econition “Protecting the Environment, One Shot at a Time,” pitched a new product idea for a biodegradable shotgun shell with the same effectiveness of traditional ammunition, but is environmentally friendly, cheaper, and requires no cleanup.
 From Left, Allison Cross, community liaison and youth programs coordinator at The Center; Autumn McCutchen, Clinton County High School; Kyrin Norris, Garrard County High School; Bethany Davenport, Whitley County High School; Eric Billips, Ashland Paul Blazer High School; Peyton Dabney, Campbellsville Independent; and Lonnie Lawson, President and CEO of The Center.